Joe-Strain/Algo-Trading-Strategies/README.md

 # Algo-Trading-Strategies

-A collection of trading strategies, created using the Quantopian plotform.
+A collection of trading strategies and financial analysis tools, created using the Quantopian plotform.

-Back-testing was undertaken using US Equities data from the past 12 years.